nautsio/nomad-ok/slides/slides.md

 ## Explain how to work with the components

-!SUB

 !SLIDE
 ## Monitoring with Sysdig

-*"Sysdig Cloud is the first and only monitoring, alerting, and troubleshooting solution designed from the ground up to provide unprecedented visibility into containerized infrastructures."*
+*“Sysdig Cloud is the first and only monitoring, alerting, and troubleshooting solution designed from the ground up to provide unprecedented visibility into containerized infrastructures.”*

 We'll integrate Sysdig Cloud to get a quick overview of our cluster and the containers running in it.